TheDirectorZA/git-basic-exercises/README.md

-It's not a bug it's a feature
+It's not a bug, it's a feature